Google+

 http://webgui.phila.k12.pa.us/schools/m/mcmichael

-Open House: March 4, Call the school for exact time
+Open House: Call for date and time

 Penn Alexander School